saiumesh535/chi-http/README.md

 ## Motivation

 When i started learning golang, it was little hard to find basic examples.
-This repository will try to address some problems that encountered while learning golang.
+This repository will try to address some problems that I encountered while learning golang.

 This Repository will have basic examples to implement your APIs.